Zaetic/Twitch-Easy/README.md

 `getStreamersOnline ({ name, qnt, paginator? })` - Returns a array list referring to the searched online streamer id

 `getStreamerOnline (id)` - Returns object referring to the searched online streamer id

+`getTopGames (quantity)` - Returns a array list referring to the top games of Twitch